01100100/blog/content/posts/kreuzungen.md

 ```

-At first the image was not being displayed when I shared it via whatsapp, however a [quick stackoverflowing](https://stackoverflow.com/a/39182227) explained WhatsApponly supports images less than 300kb in size.
+At first the image was not being displayed when I shared it via whatsapp, however a [quick stackoverflowing](https://stackoverflow.com/a/39182227) explained WhatsApp only supports images less than 300kb in size.

 Everything worked, the internet is magic sometimes!